alaym3/Noise_suppression_evaluation/README.md

   - All 4 models were tested on each noisy speech file, producing an output audio file for all the combinations of test file, dB level, and noise type.
   - Metrics of speech quality and intelligibility of the output files was calculated and compared.

+The noisy files are inside the test_data folder, and segmented based on noise type.
+The output files are inside the testing_output folder, and segmented based on the model.

 **PESQ** is an objective measure of speech quality, ranging from -0.5 to 4.5, using sharpness, volume, background noise.